Flagship case study

 External APIs/services

-The case study explains a MapLibre map and Supabase-style target model, but the app does not connect to municipal records, private GIS services, or Supabase.
+Explains MapLibre and Supabase-style concepts, but connects to no municipal records, private GIS, or Supabase.

 Local development

-Clone the portfolio repository, run python -m http.server 8000 from the repo root, then open http://localhost:8000/traverseops-demo.html or /traverseops-case-study.html.
-There is no build step.
+Run python -m http.server 8000, then open /traverseops-demo.html or /traverseops-case-study.html.
+No build step.

 Secrets and data safety

 No secrets belong in the public page.
-A deployed version would keep service-role keys, GIS credentials, user accounts, and municipal records out of client code, enforce row-level permissions, and validate imports server-side.
+Production would keep keys, GIS credentials, accounts, and records out of client code.

 15 / Results